AdobeDocs/analytics-platform.en/help/report-builder/report-builder-setup.md

 exl-id: 99aedc28-05d5-4fc1-8c32-6e5d1d3b0f84
 solution: Customer Journey Analytics
 ---
-# Report Builder Set Up
+# Report Builder set up

-You can access Report Builder using the Excel Add-in menu.
+This article outlines the requirements to use Report Builder for Customer Journey Analytics in Microsoft Excel.
+And how to install and set up the add-in.

 ## Requirements

-Report Builder for Customer Journey Analytics is supported on the following operating systems and web browsers.
+Report Builder for Customer Journey Analytics is supported on the following operating systems and Web browsers.

 ### macOS